marciiiiiii/HTWK/Jesus_cleans_the_river_/README.md

 - Layla Staschenuk
 - Marc Klinge

-We made this together for a software techniques class at HTWK Leipzig.
+We created this game together for a software techniques class at HTWK Leipzig.